 Flouting FINRA’s requests for information or books and records results in a significant penalty, such as a lifetime ban from the securities industry.

-If you are an employee in the securities industry and you have received, from FINRA, an inquiry letter, contact the Law Offices of David S. Rich, LLC.
+If you are an employee in the securities industry and have received an inquiry letter from FINRA, contact the Law Offices of David S. Rich, LLC.

 Circumstances In Which FINRA Issues Inquiry Letters

 - Failures to Disclose.
-When individuals enter the securities industry, they must complete, review, and/or sign the Form U-4 (Uniform Application for Securities Industry Registration or Transfer).
-An individual is under a continuing obligation to amend and update information required by the Form U-4 as changes occur.
+When individuals enter the securities industry, they must complete, review, or sign Form U-4 (Uniform Application for Securities Industry Registration or Transfer).
+An individual must amend and update the information required by Form U-4 as changes occur.
 If a broker fails to make required disclosures to FINRA through a Form U-4 amendment, FINRA may issue an inquiry letter to that individual.

-Reportable events that brokers commonly fail to disclose via Form U-4 amendments include criminal charges and convictions; bankruptcies and compromises with creditors; customer complaints or lawsuits; outside business activities; and regulatory actions.
+Brokers commonly fail to disclose reportable events via Form U-4 amendments, including criminal charges and convictions, bankruptcies and compromises with creditors; customer complaints or lawsuits, outside business activities; and regulatory actions.

-The Law Offices of David S. Rich, LLC skillfully prepares, on behalf of brokers and financial advisors, written statements responding to FINRA’s inquiry letters.
-Even if the broker has committed the charged violations of securities laws or rules, the Law Offices of David S. Rich, LLC may be able to bring out extenuating circumstances and to negotiate a favorable settlement.
+The Law Offices of David S. Rich, LLC skillfully prepares written statements on behalf of brokers and financial advisors responding to FINRA’s inquiry letters.
+Even if the broker has committed the charged violations of securities laws or rules, the Law Offices of David S. Rich, LLC may be able to bring out extenuating circumstances and negotiate a favorable settlement.

 FINRA Investigations